 Markets Unlimited

-The Markets Unlimited project aims to increase the economic opportunities for women in Cooksville especially those engaged in or wishing to start a small-scale business.
-The project provides women with skills training; access to community markets to sell clothing, crafts and food; and an opportunity to explore the creation of a cooperative.
+The “Markets Unlimited” project was one of AWO’s annual Bazaars series and aimed to increase the economic opportunities for women in Cooksville, especially those engaged in or wishing to start a small-scale business.
+The project provided women with skills training; access to community markets to sell clothing, crafts, and food; and an opportunity to explore the creation of a cooperative.

-Recently, the women also were given opportunities to participate in workshops on How to Make Greetings Cards.
+Recently, the women also were provided with occasions to participate in workshops on “How to Make Greetings Cards”.
 Many of the over 300 cards the women made were sold at the bazaar.
-Those interested in finding a job in food industry participated in the Food Handling Training to improve their employability skills.
-The next level of training for these women is the Culinary Arts training that will be offered next year.
+Those interested in finding a job in the food industry participated in the “Food Handling Training” to improve their employability chances.
+The next level of training for these women were meant to be formal “Culinary Arts Training”.

-The Holiday Market/Bazaar on Tuesday December 15th, 2015 held at Studio 89 at 1065 Canadian Pl #104, Mississauga from 10am to 3 pm through the Afghan Women’s Organization’s project Markets Unlimited with funding support from Community Mississauga Foundation.
+The Holiday Market/Bazaar on Tuesday, December 15, 2015, held at Studio 89 at 1065 Canadian Pl #104, from 10:00 am to 3:00 pm through the AWO project “Markets Unlimited” was made possible by the funding support from the Community Foundation of Mississauga.

 Wellness Café